Naresh Pandey Chakor: Angika Movement

-Editor of Ang Madhuri
+Ang Madhuri

-His role as the editor of the monthly magazine Ang Madhuri is considered his crowning achievement.
-Beginning its publication and editing in December 1970, he continuously helmed the magazine for 46 years until his death.
-His dedication to this work is often highlighted by comparison to other great Indian editors: he edited Ang Madhuri for a duration significantly longer than Acharya Mahavir Prasad Dwivedi edited Saraswati (18 years) or Pandit Shri Ram Sharma edited Vishal Bharat (about two decades).
+Pandey was the editor of the monthly magazine Ang Madhuri.
+Beginning its publication and editing in December 1970, he helmed the magazine for 46 years until his death.
+His dedication to this work is often highlighted by comparison to other impactful Indian editors: Acharya Mahavir Prasad Dwivedi edited Saraswati for 18 years and Pandit Shri Ram Sharma edited Vishal Bharat for about two decades.